-If you do want to listen to streaming services, you’ll need a smartphone or computer.
-When connected to an internet-enabled source, the AP80 Pro-X is able to act as a DAC, receiving that audio and sending it through (complete with 8x MQA decoding) to your headphones.
-It functions similar to a dongle DAC or a wireless Bluetooth receiver (supporting AAC, aptX, LDAC, UAT codecs) but with all of the features and enhanced sound quality of this much more sophisticated player.
+If you want to listen to streaming services, you’ll need a smartphone or computer.
+When connected to an internet-enabled source, the AP80 Pro-X can act as a DAC, receiving that audio and sending it through (complete with 8x MQA decoding) to your headphones.
+It functions similarly to a dongle DAC or a wireless Bluetooth receiver (supporting AAC, aptX, LDAC, UAT codecs) but with all the features and enhanced sound quality of this much more sophisticated player.
 It also offers expansive sound customization with sliders dedicated to specific descriptors, like “bass extension” and “note thickness.”
 It’s a unique, user-friendly touch other DAP manufacturers could learn from.

 At $189, the AP80 Pro-X offers quite a lot, but it’s not without its sacrifices.
-It doesn’t come with onboard storage to begin uploading your files right away.
+It doesn’t come with onboard storage to begin uploading your files immediately.
 The battery life is also only so-so.
 But with a one-hour complete recharge time, downtime shouldn’t be much of an issue.

 Q: What is a DAP?

 The acronym “DAP” stands for Digital Audio Player.
-These are standalone devices whose sole purpose is to play your music back at the highest quality.
-While many audiophile products pair with a smartphone (including some of the best DACs), DAPs remove your phone from the equation entirely.
+These standalone devices aim to play your music back at the highest quality.
+While many audiophile products pair with a smartphone via USB, DAPs remove your phone from the equation entirely.
 Instead, they’re entirely built around sound quality, including components and designs engineered to maximize the listening experience.

 The best-known DAP is probably the original Apple iPod.
-Since then, many listeners have become content with the ease of listening wirelessly through their smartphones.
+Since those small MP3 players, many listeners have become content with the ease of listening wirelessly through their smartphones.
 For audio enthusiasts and music fans with favorite wired headphones, this isn’t a great solution.
 For them, a DAP can be the perfect answer, creating a portable hi-fi system that allows them to carry a top-tier listening experience everywhere they go.

 Q: How much do DAPs cost?

 Digital audio players span the gamut in price.
 Basic DAPs can be found on Amazon for less than $50.
-Others, like the Astell&Kern SP2000 can cost well into the thousands.
-It’s not usually necessary to spend an exorbitant amount of money on a digital audio player, but they can become quite expensive with more advanced features and luxuries like copper enclosures.
+Others, like the Astell&Kern SP3000, can cost several thousand dollars.
+It’s not usually necessary to spend an exorbitant amount of money on a digital audio player.
+Still, they can become quite expensive, easily reaching $3,000-$5,000 with more advanced features and luxuries like copper enclosures.